113ll3/Ibmclouddocscli/plugins/projects/projects-cli.md

 ## `ibmcloud project delete`
 {: #project-cli-delete-command}

 Delete a project document by the ID.
-A project can only be deleted after deleting all of its artifacts.
+A project can only be deleted after deleting all of its resources.

 ```sh
 ibmcloud project delete --id ID